cookiecutter-openedx/cookiecutter-openedx-devops/{{cookiecutter.github_repo_name}}/terraform/components/eks_alb_ec2/README.rst

 Ingress Creation
 ~~~~~~~~~~~~~~~~

 **[1]**: The alb ingress controller watches for ingress events from the API server.
-Ingress events originate from this Terraform code, when you run `terragrunt apply` or `terragrunt destroy`.
+Ingress events originate from this Terraform code, when you run :bash:`terragrunt apply` or :bash:`terragrunt destroy`.
 When it finds ingress resources that satisfy its requirements, it begins the creation of AWS resources.

 **[2]**: An Application Load Balancer (ALB) is created in AWS for the new ingress resource.
 This ALB can be internet-facing or internal.
 You can also specify the subnets it's created in using annotations.